hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateProductdetailGetRequest.md

 4. **Missing Attribute Tests:** Placeholder comments for testing other attributes like `app_signature`, `country`, etc.  **You MUST add these tests to cover the complete functionality of the `AliexpressAffiliateProductdetailGetRequest` class.**

 5. **Example for `product_ids`:**  Added tests for checking an empty list and invalid types.
-This is a crucial example to demonstrate how to test with various inputs. **Expand these examples to cover edge cases for all attributes like lists, dictionaries, string/numeric data types and empty/invalid values for the parameters.**
+This is a crucial example to demonStarte how to test with various inputs. **Expand these examples to cover edge cases for all attributes like lists, dictionaries, string/numeric data types and empty/invalid values for the parameters.**

 6. **Robustness:**  The tests now include checks for the proper handling of various data types (strings, numbers, lists) and edge cases (empty lists) to ensure the code's robustness.